 It is a great facility to have if you publish fiction books in a series.

-3. Self-Publishing Service Providers
+Self-Publishing Service Providers

-However, it also offers paid support services such as editing and cover design.
+Its ebook publishing and distribution services are free.
+But it also offers paid support services such as editing and cover design.

 Bookbaby Rated Excellent by ALLi

-BookBaby is more of a full-service book publisher.
+BookBaby is a full-service book publisher.